LinLLLL/CRoFT/README.md

 # CRoFT: Robust Fine-Tuning with Concurrent Optimization for OOD Generalization and Open-Set OOD Detection

-The official implementation of CRoFT: Robust Fine-Tuning with Concurrent Optimization for OOD Generalization and Open-Set OOD Detection (ICML2024 [CRoFT: Robust Fine-Tuning with Concurrent Optimization for OOD Generalization and Open-Set OOD Detection (openreview.net)](https://openreview.net/pdf?id=xFDJBzPhci)).
+The official implementation of CRoFT: Robust Fine-Tuning with Concurrent Optimization for OOD Generalization and Open-Set OOD Detection (ICML2024 [CRoFT: Robust Fine-Tuning with Concurrent Optimization for OOD Generalization and Open-Set OOD Detection](https://arxiv.org/abs/2405.16417v2)).

 ## Abstract